-SSP completed; blue: funded; red: unfunded 2018 20)19 20 20 20 21 202 22 202 23 ref.
-Target/Project 1 2 1 1 1.
-SUS TAINABLE FISHERIES Goal I: Test harvest strategies using Management Strategy Evaluation (MSE) I.1.
-MSE for tropical tunas in the EPO: bigeye tuna I.1.a Conduct an MSE for tropical tunas in the EPO a.
+SSP Target/Project 2018 023 ref.
+1 2 1 2 1 2 1 2 1 2 1 2 TAINABLE FISHERIES Test harvest strategies using Management Strategy Evaluation (MSE) l.1.
+MSE for tropical tunas in the EPO: bigeye tuna I.1.a 1.
+Conduct an MSE for tropical tunas in the EPO - a.
 Improve the bigeye assessment for use as spatial OM b.
-Run preliminary simulations with spatial OM c.
+Run preliminary simulations with spatial OM \bot c.
 Technical meeting to agree on overall/revised MSE Plan by IATTC staff and collaborate ors 2.
 Continue technical development of MSE, HCR, MP, outputs (with Project R.1.b) a.
 Run preliminary MSE based on initial input from managers and stakeholders b.
 Run final MSE based on revised input from managers and stakeholders c.
-Propose evaluated HCR/MP to Commission for adoption, plan work for other tropical 1.2. tunas Collaborate with ISC in Pacific-wide MSEs for albacore and Pacific bluefin tunas ALB 1.2. (dependent on ISC scheduling) PBF 1.3 Initiate MSE work to evaluate indicator-based harvest strategies for prioritized species and PDF - 1.3 species of specific interest I.3.a Evaluate potential reference points for dorado in the EPO \neg \neg WLEDGE TRANSFER AND CAPACITY BUILDING ightharpoonup : Improve communication of scientific advice R.1.
-Improve communication of the staff's scientific work to CPCs R.1.a Workshop on training, communication and evaluation of management strategies for tuna 1 П Т Т fisheries in the EPO 1 a.
-Other MSE workshops for scientists-managers (to be planned) R.1.b Technical development, communication and evaluation of MSEs for tropical tuna fisheries in the EPO involving managers, scientists and other stakeholders R.2 Participate in global initiatives for the communication of science: t-RFMO MSE working group 0 Т П 3.
+Propose evaluated HCR/MP to Commission for adoption, plan work for other tropical tunas 1.2.
+Collaborate with ISC in Pacific-wide MSEs for albacore and Pacific bluefin tunas ALB (dependent on ISC scheduling) PBF 1.3 Initiate MSE work to evaluate indicator-based harvest strategies for prioritized species and species of specific interest I.3.a Evaluate potential reference points for dorado in the EPO 2.
+KNC WLEDGE TRANSFER AND CAPACITY BUILDING Goal R : Improve communication of scientific advice R.1.
+Improve communication of the staff's scientific work to CPCs R.1.a Workshop on training, communication and evaluation of management strategies for tuna fisheries in the EPO a.
+Other MSE workshops for scientists-managers (to be planned) R.1.b Technical development, communication and evaluation of MSEs for tropical tuna fisheries in the EPO involving managers, scientists and other stakeholders R.2 Participate in global initiatives for the communication of science: t-RFMO MSE working group) 3.
 SCIE NTIFIC EXCELLENCE Goal T : Implement external reviews of the staff's research T.1.
-External review of bigeye assessment - T.2.
+External review of bigeye assessment T.2.
 Publications in journals